Find Grad Schools

 • Environmental Safety Specialist

-There were about 53,800 jobs for Environmental Engineer in 2016 (in the United States).
+In the United States, there were 53,800 jobs for Environmental Engineer in 2016.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Environmental Engineer by 2026.
-The BLS estimates 4,000 yearly job openings in this field.
+There will be an estimated 4,000 positions for Environmental Engineer per year.

 undefined